Re-Join a Windows Client to a Domain

 Rejoin Domain 1

 6. Back on the server, in Active Directory Users and Computers, right-click on the re-joined computer and select Properties.
 The DNS name should now be populated.
+If not, try logging off and on to the client computer, or maybe rebooting it.

 It seems that you don’t even have to reboot the client computer.
 I was able to log in as a domain user without generating further NETLOGON errors on the server.